PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 07:01:21
+Last updated: 2024-04-06 07:02:04
-Random Quote: In Colombia, when money's involved, blood inevitably flows. - Steve Murphy
+Random Quote: If you don't think there's hope for the world, why bother going on? - Ellie Williams